Case Study

 My Role

-As Head of Product Design, I led the design strategy and managed the design process across three squads.
+As Head of Product Design, I led the design strategy and managed the design process across two squads.
 I worked closely with product and engineering to deliver the end-to-end experience while aligning with senior stakeholders, including the CPO.

 A key focus was cultural transformation.
 Before this project, product, design and development worked largely in silos.
 I established cross-functional collaboration as the norm, ensuring design became the connecting force that united teams and accelerated delivery.